Progressively Sampled Equality-Constrained Optimization: Introduction

-Our aim in this paper is to consider a similar algorithmic approach, except that instead of sampling objective function terms, we sample terms defining the \emph{constraint function}.
+Our aim in this paper is to consider a similar algorithmic approach, except that instead of sampling only objective function terms, we sample terms defining the equality constraints as well.
 Our algorithm employs some similar ideas as proposed in \cite{mokhtari2019efficient}, but our setting is quite distinct for multiple reasons.
-First, our setting necessitates consideration of constrained subproblems and worst-case complexity bounds for finding second-order stationary points of such problems.
-With respect to this, we rely on recent complexity bounds developed in \cite{GoyeEfteBoum2024}.
-Second, the presence of constraints means that our method needs to rely on approximate stationarity conditions for constrained optimization when determining when one subproblem has been solved to sufficient accuracy and the next in the sequence should be considered.
-With respect to this, we rely on properties of least-squares multipliers for ensuring our overall sample complexity guarantees.
-Finally, due to fundamental changes in an optimization problem that result when a constraint function is perturbed, our overall sample complexity bound relies on theory pertaining to \emph{acute perturbations}; see \cite{Stew1973,Stew1977,Stew1979}.
+First, our setting necessitates consideration of \emph{constrained} subproblems and worst-case complexity bounds for finding second-order stationary points of such problems, as opposed to consideration of only the \emph{unconstrained} setting as in \cite{mokhtari2019efficient}.
+With respect to our constrained setting, we show that one can rely, e.g., on recent complexity bounds developed in \cite{GoyeEfteBoum2024,DimoONei2026}.
+Second, the presence of constraints means that our method needs to rely on approximate stationarity conditions for constrained optimization when determining when one subproblem has been solved to sufficient accuracy and the next in the sequence should be solved.
+With respect to this, we rely on properties of least-squares multipliers for ensuring our overall worst-case sample complexity guarantees.
+Finally, due to fundamental changes in an optimization problem and its solutions that result when a constraint function is perturbed, our overall worst-case sample complexity bound relies on theory pertaining to \emph{acute perturbations}; see \cite{Stew1973,Stew1977,Stew1979}.
 For the unconstrained setting in \cite{mokhtari2019efficient}, a fundamental role is played by an assumption that the objective function is \emph{strongly Morse}.
 Our analysis also involves a similar assumption (with respect to a Lagrangian function), but this alone is not sufficient.
 In the context of equality constraints, the sample sizes need to be sufficiently large in order to ensure that the constraint Jacobians are acute perturbations of each other, as revealed in our analysis.

 We also include the results of numerical experiments to demonstrate that computational gains can be achieved through the use of our proposed algorithm.
+Our main experiment focuses on a physics-informed supervised learning problem, where we show that progressive sampling can offer reduced computational cost---in terms of accesses to data points---compared to solving a full-sample problem directly.